japtenks/SPP-Armory-Website/README.md

 	will take you to the Paladin Talent calculator, with 2 points in each tree -New links to navigate the website

--Armor set page - WIP
+-Armor set page - Complete

+-Start to total revamp